 Support programme for young directors

-The Cervantes Theatre has launched its first development programme for young directors called Direct Your Future.
-After a selection process, we are happy to introduce you to the 6 emerging directors that will have the opportunity to develop their craft with this scheme.
-We are offering them a paid week of rehearsals at the theatre with actors so that they can explore their proposed project and a mentorship scheme to support them along the way.
+The Cervantes Theatre launched its first development programme for young directors called Direct Your Future.
+After a selection process, we selected 6 emerging directors that had the opportunity to develop their craft with this scheme.
+We offered them a paid week of rehearsals at the theatre with actors so that they could explore their proposed project and a mentorship scheme to support them along the way.

 “We can not afford to lose our youngest generation of artists.
 The future may seem dark and uncertain for many of them but we are here to offer our support and guidance, giving them voice and space within an international creative context and telling them that they are valued and needed”

-Paula Paz, cofounder and Associate Artistic Director of the Cervantes Theatre.
+Paula Paz, cofounder and Artistic Director of the Cervantes Theatre.